Type 1 diabetes: Lifestyle

 Besides insulin, the major way type 1 diabetics control their blood sugar is by learning how various foods impact their blood sugar levels.
-This is primarily done by tracking their intake of carbohydrates – the type of food with the greatest impact on blood sugar.
+This is primarily done by tracking their intake of carbohydrates, the type of food with the greatest impact on blood sugar.
 In general, people with type 1 diabetes are advised to follow an individualized eating plan rather than a pre-decided one.
 There are camps for children to teach them how and when to use or monitor their insulin without parental help.
 As psychological stress may have a negative effect on diabetes, a number of measures have been recommended including: exercising, taking up a new hobby, or joining a charity, among others.

-Regular exercise is important for maintaining general health, though the effect of exercise on blood sugar can be challenging to predict.
+Regular exercise is crucial for maintaining overall health, though the effect of exercise on blood sugar can be challenging to predict.
 Exogenous insulin can drive down blood sugar, leaving those with diabetes at risk of hypoglycemia during and immediately after exercise, then again seven to eleven hours after exercise (called the "lag effect").
 Conversely, high-intensity exercise can result in a shortage of insulin, and consequent hyperglycemia.
-The risk of hypoglycemia can be managed by beginning exercise when blood sugar is relatively high (above 100 mg/dL), ingesting carbohydrates during or shortly after exercise, and reducing the amount of injected insulin within two hours of the planned exercise.
-Similarly, the risk of exercise-induced hyperglycemia can be managed by avoiding exercise when insulin levels are very low, when blood sugar is extremely high (above 350 mg/dL), or when one feels unwell.
+The risk of hypoglycemia can be managed by beginning exercise when blood sugar is relatively high (above 100 mg/dL or 5.5 mmol/L), ingesting carbohydrates during or shortly after exercise, and reducing the amount of injected insulin within two hours of the planned exercise.
+Similarly, the risk of exercise-induced hyperglycemia can be managed by avoiding exercise when insulin levels are very low, when blood sugar is extremely high (above 350 mg/dL or 19.4 mmol/L), or when one feels unwell.

+While there is a lot of research on diabetes in youth, it is important to keep progressing, expanding and building our knowledge of Type 1 Diabetes and Type 2 Diabetes.
+T1DM is an autoimmune disease that prevents the pancreas from producing insulin, which helps the body regulate blood sugar levels.
+T2DM is a chronic disease that occurs when your body produces insulin but doesn't use it properly or doesn't produce enough, resulting in high blood-sugar levels or hyperglycemia.
+There is no definitive answer on what type of exercise is best for either of these metabolic diseases.
+The physical activity guidelines state that children should get at least 60 minutes of moderate to vigorous intensity activity each day, which is the same for children without T1DM or T2DM.
+Addressing challenges is vital for enhancing care and health outcomes for pediatric diabetes patients.
+Before engaging in physical activity, it is essential to understand your diagnosis and manage it properly.